-The Ultimate Guide to Webinars: 37 Tips for Successful Webinars
+The Ultimate Guide to Webinars: 41 Tips for Successful Webinars

 - Single Expert Presenter: One expert shares their insights or tips.

-- Dual Presenters: Instead of just one presenter, you have two presenters, which helps engage and educate the audience and may allow you to share more information.
+- Dual Presenters: Instead of just one presenter, you have two presenters.
+This helps engage and educate the audience and may allow you to share more information.

 - Panel: Just like a live panel, you could host a group of experts discussing a specific topic.